 These guys have a “bit” of an independent streak, meaning that they aren’t going to be looking for attention from you 24/7.
 They may also prefer to go on their own “adventures” then simply lye on the couch all day.

 Which is why…

-We wanted to take a moment and discuss the Russian Blue here in this article so that you might be able to get a better idea of what it might be like to own a amazing creatures for yourself and avoid getting one if you don’t feel like they will be a good “fit” for you.
+We wanted to take a moment and discuss the Russian Blue here in this article so that you can get a better idea of what it might be like to own this amazing creatures for yourself and avoid getting one if you don’t feel like they will be a good “fit” for you.

 Because the last thing…

 That we would want to have happen would be for you to decide to purchase a Russian Blue kitten or better yet adopt a Russian Blue rescue cat only to be disappointed in your decision six months later!